JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-swiftui-integration.md

 is a Compose Multiplatform library function that accepts a composable function as the `content` argument.
 The function passed in this way can call other composable functions, for example, `Text()`.

+> Compose Multiplatform rendering requires high refresh rates to be explicitly enabled:
-> To enable the high refresh rate, add the `CADisableMinimumFrameDurationOnPhone` key to your app's `Info.plist` file.
+> add the `CADisableMinimumFrameDurationOnPhone` key to your app's `Info.plist` file.
 > Without it, the app will crash at runtime.
 >
 {style="note"}